Stebalien/emacs-calfw/readme.md

 # Calfw - A calendar framework for Emacs

+## About this fork

+This fork is a merge of [haji-ali's fork](https://github.com/haji-ali/emacs-calfw), and [theFool32's fork](https://github.com/theFool32/emacs-calfw).

 ## What is calfw?

 This program displays a calendar view in the Emacs buffer.